schurhammer/gig/DESIGN.md

 function to be used with multiple different types.

 Mutually recursive functions need to be type checked as a group.
-The call graph helps us figoure out what these groups are.
+The call graph helps us figure out what these groups are.

 ## Constructors

 Constructors are considered external functions in the core language.
-This is because the implementation is not defined in gleam, only the type signature.
+This is because the implementation of them is not defined in gleam code.

 ## Dynamic